pymc-devs/pymc/GOVERNANCE.md

 requests so on one of the team's communication channels (public Slack channels at the day of writing, preferably `#general`).
-Nomination should be explicit regarding which roles and teams are requested.
+Nomination should be explicit regarding which roles and teams are suggested, but the council makes the final decision on dedicated team membership.
 Again, note that team members don't need to be part of any dedicated team to be recurrent nor core contributors.

 After this happens, the Steering Council will reach out to the candidate